pentagram-lang/pentagram-ideas/README.md

-# Tacit ideas
+# Pentagram ideas

-Ideas for the Tacit programming language.
+Ideas for the Pentagram programming language.

 ## Contents